siko74/AzureNotebooks/README.md

 * Whether the issue is related to Jupyter Notebooks or the Libraries feature.
 * The Jupyter Kernel (Python2, Pyhton3, or R) in case of problems with a Jupyter Notebook.
 * Time of occurrence.
-* Web browser the issue occured in.
+* Web browser the issue occurred in.
-* If the issue occured once or can be reproduced (with steps to repro it).
+* If the issue occurred once or can be reproduced (with steps to repro it).
 * LibraryID and Notebook Name
 * Logs (!cat .nb.log Or: New/Terminal, $cat .nb.log)
 * Usage scenario: teaching a class, doing homework, evaluating results for research.